appbead/webkit-wiki/Comparison-with-QtWebKit-5.6.md

 | Security fixes | ✘            | ✔ |

 ### Important behavior changes
 * Mixed content is blocked by default.
-To restore old behavior use ...
+To restore old behavior set `QWebSettings::AllowRunningInsecureContent` attribute to `true`
 * JPEG and PNG images no longer use Qt plugins (qpng and qjpeg) on Windows and macOS (actually, on any OS if Qt build uses bundled libraries)